-Bioretention BMPs treat runoff from three types of small drainage areas: Bioretention cells = 1⁄2 acre to five acres Micro-bioretention = 10,000 square feet up to 1⁄2 acre Raingardens = less than 10,000 square feet
+Bioretention BMPs treat runoff from three types of small drainage areas:

-Figure 1.
-Diagram of bioretention outlining the flow of water through the system (www.jcswcd.org).
+Bioretention cells = 1⁄2 acre to five acres Micro-bioretention = 10,000 square feet up to 1⁄2 acre Raingardens = less than 10,000 square feet bioretention are: Components of plants. mulch or vegetated groundcover, engineered soils, and a gravel foundation with an underdrain and liner, if needed.
+0ther infrastructure that might be included in a bioretention system are trash racks, low flow channels, outlet structures, riprap or gabion aprons, and cleanouts (U.S. Army Corps of Engineers 2013, 5-8).